Common symptoms during pregnancyPrenatal care - common symptoms

 - Later in your pregnancy, the pressure from your uterus on your rectum may also worsen the problem.

 You can ease constipation by:

 - Eating raw fruits and vegetables, such as prunes, to get extra fiber.

-- Eat whole grain or bran cereals for more fiber.
+- Eating whole grain or bran cereals for more fiber.

-Ask your doctor about a stool softener.
-Avoid laxatives during pregnancy.
+Ask your provider about trying a stool softener.
+Also ask before using laxatives during pregnancy.

-While you are pregnant, food stays in the stomach and bowels longer.
+While you are pregnant, food stays in your stomach and bowels longer.
 This may cause heartburn (stomach acid moving back up into the esophagus).
 You can reduce heartburn by: